marshallshen/blog/_posts/2016-10-01-build-rules-engine-using-functional-programming.md

   >
   > Rule engines typically support rules, facts, priority (score), mutual exclusion, preconditions, and other functions.

-Using an over-simplified equation the represent rules engine:
+We can use an over-simplified equation to represent a rules engine:

      Data + Rules = Solution